-The Center of Communication, Culture, and Change at the School of Communication in association with Cosford Cinema and Black Lounge Film Series Miami present three films that celebrate Haitian history, culture and identity in support of the One Book One U initiative at the University of Miami.
+The Center for Communication, Culture, and Change at the School of Communication in association with Cosford Cinema and Black Lounge Film Series Miami present three films that celebrate Haitian history, culture and identity in support of the One Book One U initiative at the University of Miami.
 All screenings will be held at the Cosford Cinema and will be followed by Q+A with the filmmakers.
 The screenings are open and free to the public.

 LIBERTY IN A SOUP